JohnTerragnoli/ECE281_Lab1/README.md

 The X K-Map is below, along with the resulting minimal SOP Equation for the X output.
 ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_Lab1/master/X%20K-Map.PNG "X K-Map and Output Equation")

-Note: for the groups of 1 to be valid, the 1's must be adjacent.

 The Y K-Map is below, along with the resulting minimal SOP Equation for the Y output.